I started playing guitar many years ago—attracted by the low wages and free beer. My articles are mostly guitar and keyboard lessons.

 Examples of this tuning include:

-Example 1: "Blackbird" by the Beatles uses these chord shapes (it's best to use Travis picking for these), but is also played in standard tuning.
+- "Blackbird" by the Beatles uses these chord shapes (it's best to use Travis picking for these), but is also played in standard tuning.

 Other Fun Tunings

 There are many different alternative tunings for the guitar and they are all worth trying.
 However, it's best to settle on one or two to avoid confusion.